chwwhc/Surpher/README.md

 ```
 ./Surpher
 ```
-In the REPL session,
-run the following command to execute a script that's in the same directory:
+run the following command to execute a script:
 ```
-import "some_script.sfr";
+./Surpher [path to script]
 ```
 In the REPL session,
 run the following command to exit: